Thursday’s figure of nearly 3.3 million set a grim record. “A large part of the economy just collapsed,” said Ben H… https://t.co/aNB36p7Y2A

 1) The US economy will expand 2.1%

-Based on estimates about sustainable growth in the labor force and productivity, IHS Markit assesses the trend (or potential) growth in the US economy to be around 2.0%.
+Based on estimates about sustainable growth in the labor force and productivity, we assess the trend (or potential) growth in the US economy to be around 2.0%.
 Real GDP growth was above trend from 2017 to 2019 (averaging 2.5% on a calendar-year basis) thanks to fiscal stimulus.
 However, with the effects of this stimulus wearing off, growth is returning to trend.
 Second- and third-quarter growth rates were 2.0% and 2.1%, respectively (at a seasonally adjusted annual rate).
 The run-up to the 2020 presidential election could provide some policy surprises (both positive and negative), which could affect the outlook.

 2) Europe's expansion stabilizes